A potentially historic storm is bearing down on western New York state, bringing treacherous snowfall that could damage infrastructure

 "When its coming down at that rate, it is almost impossible to clear the road to make it safe to travel," Hochul said.
 "It will not be safe for a considerable amount of time for motorists to go back on the roads."

 Commercial traffic has been banned since Thursday afternoon on about 130 miles of the New York State Thruway (Interstate 90) in the Rochester and Buffalo area to the Pennsylvania border, Hochul's office said.
-Additionally, other portions of major interstates have also been shut down, including 90, 290 and 990.
+Other parts of major interstates -- including 90, 290 and 990 -- also have also been shut down,

 Further, officials in New York's Erie County -- which includes Buffalo -- also declared a state of emergency and banned driving beginning Thursday night.